MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-migration.md

 ms.subservice: change-analysis
 ---

-# Migrate to the Azure Resource Graph Change Analysis API
+# Migrate to the Change Analysis API powered by Azure Resource Graph

 To better support you as you scale in Azure, the Azure Monitor Change Analysis (classic) API is being retired.
 The experience will be replaced by the Change Analysis API powered by Azure Resource Graph (ARG).

 ## How to migrate

-You can migrate your services to the ARG Change Analysis experience in one of three ways, depending on how your integration scenario.
+You can migrate your services to the Change Analysis API powered by ARG in one of two ways, depending on your integration scenario.

 ### Via PowerShell or Azure CLI

 If you're using PowerShell or Azure CLI for resource changes, refer to the [Get resource changes](/azure/governance/resource-graph/changes/get-resource-changes) guide to migrate to Change Analysis API powered by ARG.

-To query ARG Change Analysis:
+To query Change Analysis API powered by ARG:

 1.	**Install ARG's Graph Query Extension.**
     You'll be prompted to install this extension via the command line if it's not already installed.